fivetran/dbt_fivetran_log/README.md

 * Enhance the connector table with sync metrics and relevant alert messages
 * Enhance the transformation table with run metrics
 * Union log data across destinations

+> Note: The Fivetran Log Connector dbt package is compatible with BigQuery, Redshift, and Snowflake.
+>
+> Though compatible with each individual kind of warehouse, the package is not *cross-compatible*.
+For example, you can union log data across various BigQuery destinations, but not BigQuery *and* Snowflake destinations.

 ## Models